 Ring vs. Ring 2 — Differences

-Difference #1: Video resolution – Both models feature HD resolutions, but the Ring Doorbell 2 has a better image quality with 1080p compared to the Ring’s 720p.
+Difference #1: Video resolution – One of the main differences between the first-gen Ring vs. Ring 2 doorbell is their video quality.
+Both models feature HD resolutions, but the Ring Doorbell 2 has a better image quality with 1080p compared to the Ring’s 720p.
 This may not seem like a huge difference, but it actually is — having a sharper, clearer image will help identifying people at your porch easier.

 Difference #2: Swappable battery – While the Ring and Ring Doorbell 2 both feature support for traditional doorbell wiring, installation is a lot faster and more convenient when you use the rechargeable battery.
 These two models differ, however, in how you charge said battery.